angular/angular-seed/README.md

 ```

 This will copy the contents of the `angular-loader.js` library file into the `index-async.html`
 page.
-You can run this every time you update the version of Angular that you are using.
+You can run this every time you update the version of AngularJS that you are using.

 ## Serving the Application Files

-While Angular is client-side-only technology and it is possible to create Angular web apps that
+While AngularJS is client-side-only technology and it is possible to create AngularJS web apps that
 do not require a backend server at all, we recommend serving the project files using a local
 web server during development to avoid issues with security restrictions (sandbox) in browsers.
 The
 sandbox implementation varies between browsers, but quite often prevents things like cookies, XHR,